Canucks beat Blackhawks 5-2 in Tocchet's debut as coach - WHIZ News

 There was a mixture of boos and cheers when Tocchet was introduced to the crowd during the first period.
 The game was 3:30 old when a fan threw a Canucks jersey on the ice.

-Vancouver outshot the Blackhawks 48-14 and fought back from a pair of one-goal deficits but failed to score on five power-play chances.
+“The players bought in,” said Tocchet, whose most recent coaching job was with the Arizona Coyotes from 2017-21.
+“There’s been some tough circumstances the last few days.

+“There was a lot of emotions and head spinning.
+I threw some stuff at them today.
+We had longer meetings than I like, too.
+For them to take it in and play good, I commend the players.”

 Andrei Kuzmenko scored twice for the Canucks (19-25-3), who snapped a three-game losing streak.
-Elias Pettersson had two assists, giving him six goals and 22 assists in the last 16 games.
-Bo Horvat scored shorthanded into an empty net, matching his career high of 31 goals in a season.
+Elias Pettersson and defenseman Luke Schenn both added two assists.

+Bo Horvat scored shorthanded into an empty net, matching his career high of 31 goals.

 Patrick Kane and Sam Lafferty scored for the Blackhawks (14-28-4), who lost their second in a row following a three-game win streak.
 Petr Mrazek made 43 saves.